Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Bread crumbs, lemon zest, and spices in mixing bowl

-In a baking dish (preferably 9×13), rub softened butter over bottom of dish.
-Place the thin slices from HALF of the lemon into the bottom of dish in a single layer.
-Juice the OTHER HALF of the lemon, and add lemon juice and white wine to baking dish.
+Rub softened butter over the bottom of a 9″ x 13″ baking dish.
+Place thin slices from HALF of a large lemon on the bottom of the dish in a single layer.

 Lemon slices on bottom of white baking dish